christian-johnson/wmata/README.md

-# WMATA Servide Disruption: Data and Analysis
+# WMATA Service Disruptions: Data and Analysis

 The Washington Metropolitan Area Transit Authority (WMATA), a.k.a.
 Metro, runs the Washington DC local metrorail and bus service.
 WMATA makes available a daily log of service disruptions on their [website](https://www.wmata.com/service/daily-report/), which is available in plain HTML.